JuanantonioVYT/StaffMode/README.md

 # Support

-Join discord server, it belongs to my community dedicated to pocketmine, here you can ask your doubts, questions or anything that helps the plugin support, link: [discord](https://discord.gg/yMPxfpUZWM).
+Join discord server, here you can ask your doubts, questions or anything that helps the plugin support, link: [discord](https://discord.gg/yMPxfpUZWM).